thaitype/kubricate/tools/mono/README.md

-# template
+# mono scripts

-Use for creating new projects.
+Use for centralized scripts.